centercirclesolutions/dpi_hornet/CustomizeConfigJSON.md

 * "Monitor" - Tangle Monitor Front end running on Hornet Server (Port 4434) May require additional setup
 * "Spammer" - Spammer running on the node (Currently not interactive)
 * "ZeroMQ" - ZMQ interface for server stats and such

+I have my node running without these plugins enabled.
+ZMQ currently has an issue that the ZMQ team has yet to fix, Spammer is not viable on the Pi without hardware assistance, and Monitor I believe requires and additional download and changing of the path in the profile.